 For several years Hogarth had been making sketches of Samuel Butler’s Hudibras poems, a satire on the Civil War of the previous century.
 During 1725 he created a series of twelve large prints and, working in conjunction with the print-seller Philip Overton, invited subscriptions.
 The prints were delivered in early 1726 and were so successful that smaller versions were issued several months later to accompany a new publication of the poem.
 These prints, in which he told a visual story over a series of illustrations, marked a new and important step in his career.

 From his time at the academy, Hogarth knew Thornhill’s daughter Jane.
-In 1729, when Hogarth was thirty-two and she still only nineteen, Hogarth obtained a marriage certificate and three days later they wed out of town, at the parish church at Paddington, without the consent of Jane’s father.
+In 1729, when Hogarth was 32 and she still only 19, Hogarth obtained a marriage certificate and three days later they wed out of town, at the parish church at Paddington, without the consent of Jane’s father.
 Despite an initial rift, Hogarth and Thornhill were to later become friends and collaborators.

-The original set of paintings of The Harlot’s Progress were exhibited at Thornhill’s home in the spring of 1732 and caused a sensation, bringing critical acclaim for combining satire with fine art and made a celebrity of their creator.
+The original set of paintings of The Harlot’s Progress were exhibited at Thornhill’s home in the spring of 1732 and caused a sensation, bringing critical acclaim for combining satire with fine art, and made a celebrity of their creator.
 Many satirical and humorous prints were being produced at the time but The Harlot’s Progress was something new and original that Londoners had not seen before.
-Hogarth invited subscriptions to a series of prints, word spread around London, and he was quickly enjoying a healthy income of up to one hundred pounds per week.
+Hogarth invited subscriptions to a series of prints, word spread around London, and he was quickly enjoying a healthy income of up to £100 per week.